 How much water do we use?

 Typical water-use patterns vary according to geography, climate, lot size and other factors.
-As a general rule, per capita water use is higher in hotter, inland regions than in cooler, coastal locations.
+As a general rule, per capita water use is higher in hotter, inland regions such as here in the Sacramento area compared to the cooler conditions found along the coast.

 - Drinking … 1/2 gallon